-Basically the Science/Engineering program at Orange is a university parallel program of study in mathematics, chemistry, physics and engineering together with other liberal arts courses in English, the humanities and the social sciences.
+The Science/Engineering program at SUNY Orange is a university parallel program of study in Chemistry, Engineering, Mathematics and Physics together with other liberal arts courses in English, Humanities and Social Science.

 Regardless of the circumstances, the student can complete the program with great success at the student's own pace.
 This flexibility is the major advantage of beginning your Science/Engineering study at Orange.